lautaroreche/Crypto-Prices-Updater/README.md

 # Cryptocurrency Prices Updater 🚀

-This Python script is used to fetch current prices and variations of cryptocurrencies from the Binance API and update a Google Sheets spreadsheet.
+This Python script is used to fetch current prices of cryptocurrencies from the Binance API and update a Google Sheets spreadsheet and a local MySQL database.

 ## Requirements 📋

 - Python 3.x
-- Python libraries: requests, gspread, pandas, oauth2client
+- Python libraries: requests, gspread, pandas, google.oauth2, mysql.connector, datetime
 - Google Cloud Platform service account credentials
+- MySQL database

 ## Installation 🔧